Canha's four-hit game helps A's top Giants 9-2 in 10 - Philly

 Holland struck out five, walked one and gave up two runs in five innings of four-hit ball.

-The Giants earlier announced that Holland would be the team's No. 3 starter, a move precipitated by injuries to staff ace Madison Bumgarner (fractured pinky finger) and Jeff Samardzija (pectoral strain).
+The Giants earlier announced that Holland will be the team's No. 3 starter at the beginning of the season, a move precipitated by injuries to staff ace Madison Bumgarner (broken pinkie) and Jeff Samardzija (pectoral strain).

 Holland, a 31-year-old left-hander, entered camp as a non-roster invitee.